 | Boot-time security | No runtime change detection | Continuous monitoring between boots |

-/etc/passwd to add a backdoor account: auditd catches the syscall in real-time, AIDE catches it on next scan/home or /var/tmp: SUID scanner alerts on next runrun0: audit rule fires instantly/etc & /usr: AIDE's content hashing bypasses this entirelysecureblue hardens well, but hardening without detection leaves you blind to successful bypasses.
+/etc/passwd to add a backdoor account: auditd catches the syscall in real-time, AIDE catches it on next scan/home or /var/tmp: SUID scanner alerts on next runrun0: audit rule fires instantlylockdown=confidentiality disables real-time audit at runtime, making offline integrity tools the only viable detection layer/etc & /usr: AIDE's content hashing bypasses this entirelysecureblue hardens well, but hardening without detection leaves you blind to successful bypasses.
 If someone edits /etc/passwd or drops a SUID binary in /var/tmp, you need to know.
 This stack is not a replacement for secureblue's prevention; it is the other half of defense in depth.

 Some will call it scope creep.
 Fair.
 But I would rather have logs I never read than miss a compromise I could have caught.
 The tools are cheap; the baseline is zero; the setup is one afternoon.
 If you install it and ignore the daily review, that is on you.
 The architecture is sound.